 The Post 9/11 GI Bill® (GI Bill® is a registered trademark of the Department of Veterans Affairs (VA)provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the post-9/11 GI Bill®.
+You or your qualifying sponsor must have received an honorable discharge to be eligible for the post-9/11 GI Bill®.